zbalkan/zbalkan.github.io/_posts/2024-12-18-security-vs-compliance.md

 redirect_from: /2024/12/18/security-vs-compliance.html
 ---

-Phil Venables recently shared [his perspective](https://www.philvenables.com/post/regulatory-harmonization-let-s-get-real) on harmonizing compliance and cybersecurity frameworks.
+Phil Venables recently shared [his perspective](https://www.philvenables.com/post/regulatory-harmonization-let-s-get-real) on harmonising compliance and cybersecurity frameworks.
 His article highlights inefficiencies in regulatory processes and argues for alignment to streamline operations and enhance risk management.
 While his vision is compelling and valuable, I believe it is crucial to explore a limitation that stems from the very nature of compliance and cybersecurity: they address fundamentally different risks owned by distinct entities with divergent objectives.

 My critique is not of Venables’ call to action —it is sound and necessary— but rather a complementary addition to the discussion.
-By recognizing the inherent restrictions to harmonization, in my perspective, we can set realistic expectations and actionable goals for achieving alignment where it truly matters.
+By recognising the inherent restrictions to harmonisation, in my perspective, we can set realistic expectations and actionable goals for achieving alignment where it truly matters.

 <!--more-->